 Stitch Marker Materials

-There are a few materials that stitch markers are available in which I will highlight below.
+There are a few materials that stitch markers are available or can be made from, in which I will highlight below.

 You can find stitch markers in the following materials